dancost/trading_platform_sim/README.md

 This documentation provides an interactive interface to explore the API endpoints and test them.

+- an offline version of the openapi.json can also be found [here](https://github.com/dancost/trading_platform_sim/blob/main/openapi_trading_platform.json)

 ## Test Report

 The test report will be generated and can be found at:

 - `tests/test_results/report.html`
-- sample test report can be found in github actions artifacts: https://github.com/dancost/trading_platform_sim/actions/runs/10039954131/artifacts/1725525112
+- sample test report can be found in gitHub actions artifacts: https://github.com/dancost/trading_platform_sim/actions/runs/10057725081/artifacts/1730009804 (includes failing test case for demonstration purpose)